Relation between two-phase quantum walks and the topological invariant: Model and mathematically rigorous results

 \section{Model and mathematically rigorous results}

-In this section, we first give the definition of the complete two-phase QW, and then present mathematically rigorous results on the stationary, the time-averaged limit, and the weak limit measures.
+In this section, we first give the definition of the complete two-phase QW, and then present mathematically rigorous results on the time-averaged limit, the stationary, and the weak limit measures.